 On screen, Tony is known for his blunt communication style and zero tolerance for excuses.
 If a machine breaks down, he wants it fixed yesterday.
 If a crew member underperforms, Tony makes sure they know it.
 His management style is old-school and brutally effective.

 Season 15 of Gold Rush became one of the biggest seasons in Tony Beets’ career.
-He set an ambitious goal of 6,500 ounces of gold for the season.
-He blew past it with more than a month still left to mine.
+He set an ambitious goal of 6,500 ounces of gold for the season and blew past it with more than a month still left to mine.

 His main operations at Indian River’s Corner Cut and Paradise Hill ran two wash plants day and night.
 The numbers that came in week after week were staggering: